Hodapp87/prosha/README.md

     method for recursive calls).
 - Docs on modules
-- Compute global scale factor, and perhaps pass it to a rule (to eventually be used for, perhaps, adaptive subdivision)
+- Compute global scale factor, and perhaps pass it to a rule (to eventually be used for, perhaps, adaptive subdivision).
+Note that one can find the scale factors by taking the length of the first 3 columns of the transform matrix (supposedly).
 - swept-isocontour stuff from `/mnt/dev/graphics_misc/isosurfaces_2018_2019/spiral*.py`.
 This
   will probably require that I figure out parametric curves